Sugamt55/CareBridge/README.md

 # CareBridge
-A telemedicine platform to improve healthcare access
+A telemedicine application to improve healthcare access